-As part of the city’s calendar of Tricentennial arts activities, URBAN-15 in 2018 is debuting “Hidden Histories,” a new monthly, magazine-format video series that pursues and preserves the stories, lives, and places that make San Antonio an inspiring cultural treasure.
-With the support of the San Antonio Film Commission and the San Antonio Area Foundation, URBAN-15 has developed this project to ensure that the histories memorialized by the Tricentennial celebration and by World Heritage efforts truly reflect the diversity of this region, which has been inhabited for over 10,000 years—well before 300 years of European settlement.
+Originally a part of the city’s calendar of Tricentennial arts activities, “Hidden Histories” is a monthly, magazine-format video series that pursues and preserves the stories, lives, and places that make San Antonio an inspiring cultural treasure.
+With the support of the San Antonio Area Foundation and Humanities Texas, URBAN-15 developed this project to ensure that the histories memorialized by the Tricentennial celebration and by World Heritage efforts truly reflect the diversity of this region, which has been inhabited for over 10,000 years—well before 300 years of European settlement.
 Community-produced media is one way we can broaden public participation in official histories.

-This project is supported in part by the City of San Antonio Department of Arts and Culture, the San Antonio Film Commission, the San Antonio Area Foundation, VuTURE Arts, and Friends of URBAN-15.
+This project is supported in part by the City of San Antonio Department of Arts and Culture, Humanities Texas, VuTURE Arts, and Friends of URBAN-15.

 Hidden Histories has always been free of charge to the community.
 During this unprecedented health and economic state of emergency, please consider supporting community arts groups like URBAN-15 so that we may continue to nurture the artistic needs of our neighborhood and city.